Spiffyk/twitch-node-sdk/README.md

 ### Twitch.getStatus

 Retrieve the current login status of a user.
 Whenever possible, `getStatus` will try to use the stored session for speed.
 You can force `getStatus` to check the stored session against the API if needed.
+Your application can store this status object and later initialize the SDK with that object to speed up the login process.

 #### Usage